-- Introduce thesis and research question (this will require some background work, but leave most of this for the previous work chapter). - Use the introduction to define the scope of your thesis, what you have and have not looked at and why (you cannot do everything). - Include your research methodology (how you set about conducting your research). - Define the criteria for success, how you will demonstrate (prove) your research proposition.
+- Introduce thesis and research question and associated research issues (this will require some background work, but leave most of this for the previous work chapter). - Use the introduction to define the scope of your thesis, what you have and have not looked at and why (you cannot do everything). - Include your research methodology (how you set about conducting your research). - Define the criteria for success, how you will demonstrate (prove) your research statement. - Introduction should read like a self contained paper.